-However, the flavors you add to smoking meats should be controlled.
-Most true barbecue is served with barbecue sauce as a condiment and not as an ingredient.
-Make the most of your barbecue by allowing the diners to add sauce if they want and in the amounts they want.
-This, of course, does not apply to mops, sops, marinades and rubs that are used to flavor barbecue as it cooks.
-Thick barbecue sauces should be held off to later for the sake of flavor, but not because it will burn on the meat.
+(This, of course, does not apply to mops, sops, marinades, and rubs that are used to flavor barbecue as it cooks.
+Thick barbecue sauces should be held off for later for the sake of flavor, but not because it will burn on the meat.)

-Most people, though, do expect a thick barbecue sauce on ribs.
-This should be layered on during the last thirty minutes to an hour.
+Ribs, however, can handle more sauce applied earlier in the cooking process.
+Most people expect a thick barbecue sauce on ribs, so it should be layered on during the last 30 minutes to an hour of cooking.
 Apply several thin coatings to build layers.
 This is what makes for a sticky, delicious surface on ribs.